Objectives of the service

 For RASOR, the following space assets are being explored for potential use with the service:

-RASOR offers the ability to access multiple streams of live and replay space data on one platform.
-Current methods are generally focused towards specific feeds of data on different platforms, leading to a difficult user experience for most audiences.
+RASOR offers the ability to access multiple streams of live and replay space imagery on one platform.
+Current methods are generally focused towards specific feeds of imagery on different platforms, leading to a difficult user experience for most audiences.